Lynn Garrison: Retirement

 Garrison's Haitian Children's Fund is coordinating distribution of donated One World Futbol soccer balls in Haiti as part of a Chevrolet sponsored worldwide project to acquire and distribute containers of these undeflatable balls to Third World countries.

+During 2013 Garrison created the Satellite School System which could deliver lesson-plans from the best educators to any point on the map.
+Systemincludes a TV station with uplink to Galaxy 25.
+Individual modules, consisting of dish antenna, receiver, and wide screen TV, powered by solar panels, inverter and batteries.
+Instant schools can be created by using 2 40 foot containers with joining roof.

 Personal life

 Garrison's ancestors migrated from Ireland to Pennsylvania in 1728.
 Some moved on to Kentucky and then to Marion County, Illinois.
 Garrison's great grandfather, William Lloyd Garrison (born ca. 1830-32, not to be confused with William Lloyd Garrison, Jr. (1838–1909), the son of the abolitionist of the same name), served with the 40th Illinois Volunteer Infantry Regiment during the American Civil War.
 He lost his leg in the Battle of Shiloh, and was subsequently released from service on 18 October 1862.